einansgar/error_calculation/README.md

 # How to use

-Execute the main.py with a Python 3 interpreter.
+Execute the main.py with a Python 3 interpreter and follow the instructions.
+If you want to get mean and error from a list of values, execute errorhelper.py.

 # Dependencies